Welcome to the website of the Roman Catholic Church of St Alban, Finchley (North).

 Clare has kindly produced a virtual “liturgy service for use by families with young children”.
-In the absence of mass for the foreseeable time, families may find this service useful to use at home with their children.
 This is the edition for Sunday 19 July

 This will be the final publication until September – we hope you have a good summer break

 Services behind closed doors will be continuing at a range of churches in the region, so please join us for these – full schedule here.